rpuntaie/blog/information_time_energy.rst

 Newton (rephrased):
-An object rests or moves in a straight line with constant speed, unless there is an interaction (force) with another object and that force changes both objects (*action=reactio*).
+An object rests or moves in a straight line with constant speed, unless there is an interaction (force) with another object and that force changes both objects (*actio=reactio*).

 A straight line would imply an infinity.
 There is no infinity in the physical world.
 Real systems always cycle until they cease to exist as system.
 Every curved line seems straight with enough zooming.
-That is why in physics one always uses manifolds instead of the mathematical `ℝ^n`.
+That is why in physics one always uses manifolds instead of the flat `ℝ^n`.
-Newton's straight line needs to be replaced by a geodesic, whose curvature is that of the cycling variable.
+Newton's straight line needs to be replaced by a geodesic, whose curvature is that of the components of the cycling variable.

 Information implies time.
 Time is force.